Top 10 Best Alfred Hitchock

 he's not the villain".
 That's why he chose the unfamiliar theatre

-Foster in the leading parts.
-Frenzy is full of wonderful set pieces
+and Barry Foster in the leading parts.
+Frenzy is full of wonderful set

 masterfully edited murder scenes and great acting with a very amusing role of